Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

  * Edit the TA preferences submission view to add a new div for each new 'module choice'

- * Edit error msg when attempting to register with an email that does not exist in university_users table

  * Add foreign key drop statements to down() in the migrations

 ****************************